olegfedak/decap-cms-alter/README.md

 4. The CMS accent color can be customized.

 ## Just try it
-For the testing include the link `https://olegfedak.github.io/decap-cms-alter/decap-cms.js` into your `admin/index.html` instead of the official one:
+For the testing include the link `https://olegfedak.github.io/decap-cms-alter/decap-cms.js` into your `admin/index.html` instead of the official one.
+Or, you can download this package to your project/admin folder and then linked.

 ```html
 <!DOCTYPE html>